-SUMMARY OF STANDARDS AND REQUIREMENTS CERTIFIED INDIGENOUS WELLNESS AND ADDICTIONS WORKER (CIWAW) Education Completion of a secondary school or other studies at higher level in the helping field, with integrated or additional formal or informal training/education in addictions OR portfolio of training (formal or informal) that reflects the requirements of this certification.
-HOURS Experience One (1) year minimum of helping experience or practice in direct helping/counselling support services to clients affected by addictions or mental wellness issues. and that can be accumulated in the following manner: Paid work experience in current and previous employment providing services similar to the current employment Experience acquired by means of a practicum/internship/placement, undertaken as part of a program of studies Proven experience as a volunteer, providing services similar to the current employment (to a maximum of 100 hours) Please note that this certification is not available for administrative positions 2000 Education Core knowledge and skills in wellness and addictions 120 Or Counselling knowledge and skills 40 Training General knowledge and skills in support of professional practice 40 350 hours minimum Cultural knowledge and skills Knowledge in the core functions of a wellness and addictions worker (CIWAW) 40 80 Related knowledge and skills - addictions and mental wellness 30 30 Supervisor's Evaluation Core knowledge in addictions and mental wellness Related knowledge in addictions and mental wellness General knowledge Knowledge and skills in the core functions of a CIWAW 70% Minimum scores Cultural competencies Knowledge of cultural healing approaches to addictions and mental wellness Professional Integrity Professional attitude Professional conduct 80% Practicum Some hours of training in the core functions can be counted (must submit Practicum Report) Core knowledge an d skills in wellness and addictions 120 hrs Introduction to mental health Indigenous concepts o f mental wellness and issues 10 Introduction to substa nce addictions (Alcohol, solvents, drugs, including prescription drugs) 20 Introduction to process/behavioural addictions Impacts of addictions on the family Addiction treatment approaches Pharmacology Addiction prevention strategies Human development across the lifespan Ethics Self care, health and wellness Counselling knowledge and skills 40 hrs 20 One-on-one, group, couple, youth, family counsellingCounselling process Counselling process Counselling theories Knowledge and skills in support of professional practice Communication Interviewing techniques ent (resolution/mediation) 7 Clients safety 5
+SUMMARY OF STANDARDS AND REQUIREMENTS CERTI FIED INDIGENOUS WELLNESS AND ADDICTIONS WORKER (CIWAW) Education Completion of a secondary school or other studies at higher level in the helping field, with integrated or additional formal or informal training/education in addictions OR portfolio of training (formal or informal) that reflects the requirements of this certification.
+HOURS Experience One (1) year minimum of helping experience or practice in direct helping/counselling support services to clients affected by addictions or mental wellness issues. and that can be accumulated in the following manner: Paid work experience in current and previous employment providing services similar to the current employment Experience acquired by means of a practicum/internship/placement, undertaken as part of a program of studies Proven experience as a volunteer, providing services similar to the current employment (to a maximum of 100 hours) Please note that this certification is not available for administrative positions 2000 Education Core knowledge and skills in wellness and addictions 120 or Training Counselling knowledge and skills 40 Training General knowledge and skills in support of professional practice 40 350 hours minimum Cultural knowledge and skills Knowledge in the core functions of a wellness and addictions worker (CIWAW) 40 80 Related knowledge and skills - addictions and mental wellness 30 30 Supervisor's Evaluation Core knowledge in addictions and mental wellness Related knowledge in addictions and mental wellness General knowledge Knowledge and skills in the core functions of a CIWAW 70% Minimum scores Cultural competencies Knowledge of cultural healing approaches to addictions and mental wellness Professional Integrity Professional attitude Professional conduct 80% Practicum Some hours of training in the core functions can be counted (must submit Practicum Report) Core knowledge and d skills in wellness and addictions 120 hrs Introduction to menta l health 10 Indigenous concepts o of mental wellness and issues 10 Introduction to substa nce addictions (alcohol, solvents, drugs, including prescription drugs) 20 · ss/behavioural addictions 10 Impacts of addictions • 10 Addiction treatment a pproaches 10 10 Pharmacology Addiction prevention strategies Human development across the lifespan , across the lifespan 10 10 Ethics Self care, health and wellness Counselling knowledge and skills 40 hrs 20 One-on-one, group, couple, youth, family counsellingCounselling process Counselling process Counselling theories Knowledge and skills in support of professional practice Communication Interviewing techniques Conflict management (resolution/mediation) Clients safety